DakotaNahm/Direct/( i )Finance/Things I want.md

 Link:
 Cost:

-Work Truck ( Just to Sit and Use on Sight, purchase it with someone )
+2000's 7.3 Deisel ( Anti-Rust Coating ) ( Just to Sit and Use on Sight, purchase it with someone )
 Link:
 Cost:
 Resp: Parked at hunting Land

-Mk4 Golf ( Daily Beater ) ( Cool Color )
+Golf ( Daily Beater ) ( Cool Color )
 Link:
 Cost:
 Resp: